o-lim/bam/README.md

   toolchain_type [string] (required)
       The type of toolchain to load (i.e. gcc, ghs, ti)

+  extra_asmppflags [string] (optional)
+      Extra flags to be appended when assembling files.
+"ASMPP" stands for "ASM PreProcessor" in this context, although it can be used for non- preprocessor flags as well.

+  extra_cppflags [string] (optional)
+      Extra flags to be appended when compiling both C and C++ files.
+"CPP" stands for "C PreProcessor" in this context, although it can be used for non-preprocessor flags as well.
+Not to be confused with "CXX" (which follows).

   is_builtin [boolean] (optional)
       Specifies whether or not the "toolchain_type" is a built-in toolchain that is included as part of the Bam build system.
 Templates for built-in